 Latin was the everyday performative language of the Catholic Church and therefore record-keeping was traditionally in Latin.
 Towards the end of the 19th century, generally there was a gradual switch to the vernacular but it's not unusual to see mid- and late 20th century records still being composed in Latin.
 Some register formats are hybrid: for example, a printed register might have Latin column headers but the text written in by the priest will be in English or other language of the congregation.

-The use of Latin is not usually too problematic, as the records for a particular time and place tend to follow a common format, meaning that the key elements can be extracted even when one isn't fully au fait with Latin.
-However, Latin can introduce some challenges for a genealogist not fully conversant with the dead language.
+The use of Latin is not usually too problematic, as the records for a particular time and place tend to follow a common format, meaning that the key elements can be extracted even when one isn't fluent with Latin.
+However, Latin can introduce some challenges for a family historian not entirely familiar with the dead language.

 Firstly, Latin is a language in which proper nouns such as forenames may decline to show grammatical case.
 For example, depending on sentence structure, a male forename may be written in the nominative case (e.g. Jacobus), the accusative case (e.g. Jacobum), or the genitive case (Jacobi).
 The equivalents for women are Maria (nominative), Mariam (accusative) and Mariae (genitive).

 Secondly, as you can see from the examples above, the priest may use the Latin version of the vernacular Christian name.
-For example, an Irish or Scottish Catholic James might be known as Jim, Jimmy or Seamus to family and friends and even to the priest, but he will appear in the register as Jacobus (as above).
-Of course, this can create problems of reverse translation – what if the child's name actually was Jacob for example?
-Moreover, most forenames in English have multiple equivalents in European languages – e.g. John has its counterparts in Evan, Giovanni, Hans, Ivan, Jan, Jean, Johan, Juan and Sean, to name but a few.
+For example, an Irish or Scottish Catholic James might be known as Jim, Jimmy or Seamus to family and friends, but he will appear in the register as Jacobus.
+Of course, this can create problems of reverse translation – what if the child's name actually was Jacob, for example?
+Most forenames in English have multiple equivalents in European languages – e.g. John has its counterparts in Evan, Giovanni, Hans, Ivan, to name but a few.
 To a Latin-speaking priest, all of these might be rendered as Johannes in the register.